Investigate and explore construction and building using the engineering process.

 - Activity instructions provided in English and Spanish to support learning at school and at home

 ADD-ON SUPPLY KITS ($50): Why waste time and money collecting supplies?
-We’ll ship 30 individual kits of supplies to one location with materials needed for each of the recorded activities.
+We’ll ship 30 individual kits of supplies to one location with materials needed for three of the recorded activities.
 (Kits sold in sets of 30 only.)

 Illinois Early Learning and Development Standards